costateixeira/fhirtesting/input/pagecontent/TestPlanSubmit.md

 **Figure X:Y.Z.4-1: Supply Request Interactions**

 #### X:Y.Z.4.1 Supply Request Request Message
-The Test Plan Author submits a SupplyRequest resource using the HTTP POST method to the /SupplyRequest endpoint.
+The Test Plan Author submits a Test Plan Bundle resource using the HTTP POST method to the / endpoint, as a FHIR transaction.

 ##### X:Y.Z.4.1.1 Trigger Events

-This method is invoked when the Test Plan Author needs to submit one or more Supply Requests to a Supply Request Filler - to inform, to request approval, or to initiate a delivery.
+This method is invoked when the Test Plan Author needs to submit one or more Test Plan Bundles to a Test Plan Consumer.

 ##### X:Y.Z.4.1.2 Message Semantics

 The content type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.

-The Test Plan Author shall assure the request is consistent and actionable before sending, i.e. all authorizations and approvals are present.
+The Test Plan Bundle shall conform with the [TestPlanBundle](StructureDefinition-testplan-bundle.html) profile.

 ###### X:Y.Z.4.1.2.1 Resource content

-* The supply request is a SupplyDelivery resource.
+* The supply request is a FHIR transaction.
-The semantics of the request and data elements are captured in the [Supply Request Data Model](StructureDefinition-SupplyRequestModel.html) and the technical constraints in the [Supply Request](StructureDefinition-SupplyRequest.html) profile.

-Notes
-* RequestID
-* The items to be ordered are expressed as the product code.
-When details about the product need to be expressed in a structured manner, the `parameter` element should be used.
-A reference to a resource can also be used (Medication, Device, etc.).
-In that case, the resource can be contained in the request.
-See [References](https://hl7.org/fhir/R5/references.html#contained) about contained resources.

 ##### X:Y.Z.4.1.3 Expected Actions
-Upon receiving the Supply Request, the Supply Request Filler is expected to have all the information required to respond - approve, forward, or otherwise act upon the request.
+Upon receiving the Test Plan Bundle, the Test Plan Consumer is expected to persist it, versioned, in the persistence or storage layer.
 The Supply Request Filler shall issue a response confirming the request has been accepted (created), or informing of any error.